-The National Centre for Contemporary Islamic Studies aims to advance the knowledge and understanding of the rich traditions and modern complexities of Islam, and to profile Australia's strengths in the field of Islamic studies.
+The National Centre for Contemporary Islamic Studies (NCCIS) aims to advance the knowledge and understanding of the rich traditions and modern complexities of Islam, and to profile Australia's strengths in the field of Islamic studies.
 The Centre will also assist in developing a national and regional response to needs in research, teaching and community engagement.

 The National Centre for Contemporary Islamic Studies has provided access to academic expertise at The University of Melbourne, Griffith University and the University of Western Sydney since it’s initiation in 2007.

 - The University of Melbourne has taught Arabic and Islamic studies for more than four decades.
 Research is conducted through the Asia Institute and the Centre for Islamic Law and Society in areas such as modern Islamic thought, philosophy, literature, gender and law

 - The Griffith University Islamic Research Unit, established with substantial funding from the Queensland Muslim community, has developed a strong relationship and reputation with Australian government agencies and the Muslim community.

 - The University of Western Sydney also has a substantial program of studies in Arabic at undergraduate and postgraduate level and research expertise in Arabic language, interpreting and translation, sociological and cultural studies

 All three universities have been managing their own Centre independently since 2012.